microsoft/NubesGen/docs/gitops-quick-start.md

    `git checkout -b env-test && git push --set-upstream origin env-test`

 __Congratulations, you have setup GitOps with NubesGen on your project!__

+## Using the GitOps workflow

+As described in the [GitOps overview](gitops-overview.md), each time you create an `env-*` branch in Git, a new environment will be created for you.

+That environment is an Azure resource group, containing all the resources configured with Terraform.
+When that environment is created, and each time you `git push` to that branch, two things will happen:

+- The GitHub Action will apply the current Terraform configuration, so that your Azure resource group is synchronized with the configuration store in Git.
+- The GitHub Action will then package and deploy the code stored in the Git branch, so that code runs on the infrastructure that was configured in the previous step.